Psychoanalysis: Oedipus rising

 Darwin's horde life and its abolition through the introduction of monogamy (as a political agreement between the sons who murdered the horde's polygamous forefather) embodies the evolutionary and the cultural-historical core of psychoanalysis.
 The aspect of violent elimination of natural horde life is decisive for Freud's Unease in Culture; his assumption of the outbreak of the Oedipus complex in human history is based on it.
 It led to the formulation of rules of behavior such as the prohibition of adultery and incest, and thus to the beginning of totemic cultures.
-Manifested in this kind of customs, traditions and ritual education, some of them changed through intermediate stage of feudalism to modern nations, endowed with their monotheism (which centralized the diversity of totems in an abstract omnipotent singel deity), power-hierarchical structures of military, trade and politics (s.
-Group Psychology and the Analysis of the Ego).
+These rules manifested as customs, traditions, and ritual education, some of which were altered through the intermediate stage of feudalism to modern nations, endowed with their monotheism (which centralized the diversity of totems in an omnipotent, single deity) and hierarchical power structures of military, trade, and politics (see Group Psychology and the Analysis of the Ego).

 Freud's thesis of the violent introduction of monogamous cohabitation stands in contrast to the religiously enigmatic narrative about the origin of first human couples on earth as an expression of divine will, but closer to the ancient trap to pacify political conflicts among the groups of Neolithic mankind.
-Examples include Prometheus' uprising against Zeus, who created Pandora as a fatal wedding gift for Epimetheus to divide and rule this Titanic brothers; Plato's myth of the spherical people cut into isolated individuals for the same reason; and the similarly resolved revolt of inferior gods in the Flood epic Atra-Hasis.
-Nonetheless, without examination in the light of modern primate research, as demanded by Freud, his idea of an artificial origin of monogamy remains an unproven hypothesis of paleoanthropology, merely a "just so story as a not unpleasant English critic wittily called it.
-But I mean it honours a hypothesis if it shows the capability of creating context and understanding in new areas."
+Examples include Prometheus' uprising against Zeus, who created Pandora as a fatal wedding gift for Epimetheus to divide and rule the Titanic brothers; Plato's myth of the spherical people cut into isolated individuals for the same reason; and the similarly resolved revolt of inferior gods in the Flood epic Atra-Hasis.
+Nonetheless, without examination in the light of modern primate research, as demanded by Freud, his idea of an origin of monogamy remains an unproven hypothesis of paleoanthropology.

-According to Freud, this hypothesis explains the present-day son's conflict with his father over his mother, naming this view after Sophocles' tragedy Oedipus, and supplementing it with case studies such as the genital Phobia of a five-year-old boy.
-However, the author not only discovered this complex and the 'oral fixatet' Syndrom of Narzissos' regress back into amniotic fluid (as far as possible given the state of science at the time), but also devised a hypothesis of healthy emotional development, which presupposes the natural relationships of Homo sapiens from birth and takes place in three successive stages: the oral, anal and genital phases.
-Whereby the sexual drive of the latter takes a no less genetically determined 'latency' break – the Sleeping Beauty – between the ages of about 7 and 12 for the benefit of social-intellectual growth.
+According to Freud, this hypothesis explains the present-day son's conflict with his father over his mother, naming this view after Sophocles' tragedy Oedipus Rex, and supplementing it with case studies such as the Analysis of a Phobia in a Five-year-old Boy.
+He also devised a hypothesis of healthy emotional development, which presupposes the natural relationships of Homo sapiens from birth and takes place in three successive stages: the oral, anal, and genital phases.